tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 8. Under ‘Browse Classes’, drag ‘eVar1’ to the segment canvas.
 	Be sure it follows this path:  XDM ExperienceEvent > Experience > Analytics > Custom Dimensions > eVars > eVar1
-	You can click on the bar graph icon to expand the path
+	(you can click on the bar graph icon to expand the path)

 	<kbd><img src="./images/segments_retail_evar1.png"  /></kbd>